vicentealencar/pycan/README.md

 The context is everything that is going on at the moment the authorization took place.
 In a web application the context usually represents the request parameters.

+#### Authorization resource

+The authorization resource is any data that was loaded via the lambda passed to the `load_before` parameter (see section below).

 ### 1.3.
 The `load_before` parameter

 The `load_before` parameter is responsible for loading data required to perform the authorization.

 In the example above, we are trying to make sure a user can edit or delete a profile.
 In order to determine that, the profile must be loaded prior to running the authorization rule.
 That's where the `load_before` parameter comes to picture.
-This parameter accepts a function that will be responsbile for loading the profile (the authorization resource).
+This parameter accepts a function that will be responsible for loading the profile (the authorization resource).
 Its return value is passed as the 3rd parameter of the authorization rule (the `profile` parameter).

 ### 1.4.
 The `load_after` parameter